Free Kitchen Hacks eBook

 Plus, the pancakes are easy to make and come together in about 20 minutes (things that, as a busy mom who can’t resist a delicious breakfast, I really appreciate!).

-- White distilled vinegar.
-Or even lemon juice.
-This will be added to your milk to make your own acidified buttermilk, yielding a thicker pancake batter.
+You’ll add white distilled vinegar or even lemon juice to the milk to make your own acidified buttermilk, yielding a thicker pancake batter.
+If you have regular buttermilk on hand, you can use that instead.

 Fruity Pebbles Pancakes Tips and Tricks

-This homemade pancake recipe calls for acidified buttermilk, which will yield thicker pancake batter and thus, fluffier Fruity Pebbles Pancakes.
-You will easily be able to whip up your acidified buttermilk at home and can make it with any type of milk (dairy or not!).
+The recipe calls for acidified buttermilk, which will yield thicker pancake batter and thus, fluffier Fruity Pebbles Pancakes.

-I often make this quick version of buttermilk rather than buy storebought buttermilk for any recipes that call for buttermilk.
-I rarely have buttermilk on hand, and I don’t want to buy a whole carton just to make one recipe, so this trick comes in handy!
+I often make this quick version of buttermilk rather than buy storebought buttermilk because I rarely have buttermilk on hand.

 In a matter of minutes, the milk will start to slightly curdle and thicken to form your acidified buttermilk.
 And yes, it’s absolutely safe to consume!

-Add your all-purpose flour, brown sugar, baking powder, and salt to the bowl.
+Add the all-purpose flour, brown sugar, baking powder, and salt to a large mixing bowl.
 Use a whisk to combine your dry ingredients just to ensure you don’t end up with any clumps in your batter.

-Next, add your wet ingredients to the mixing bowl with your dry ingredients.
-This includes the egg, vanilla extract, and buttermilk mixture.
-Then, whisk again until smooth.
+Next, add the egg, vanilla extract, and buttermilk mixture and whisk again until smooth.

 Even worse, if they sit in the batter too long, they can get soggy and won’t add that delicious crunch we are looking for in these pancakes.